 Start with making a detailed list that includes all of your current employees.
 This will serve as your reference sheet when you begin assigning work times.
 Input as much information as possible that can help you create the best schedule.
 Data such as employee names, job titles, and shift preference (night vs day) are good examples.

-You should also document any official job titles or roles that reflect the scope of your employees’ work.
+Employee Job Title or Role: You should document any official job titles or roles that reflect the scope of your employees’ work.
 Later, when you start creating the schedule, you’ll need an easy way to match employees with the jobs you need to staff.

 Depending on your business, some workers may have multiple job titles.
 For instance, many restaurant employees work as both servers and hosts, just on different days.
-Including this information in your employee list ensures you always know how to maximize your employees work time throughout each week.
+Including this information in your employee list ensures you always know how to maximize your employees’ work time throughout each week.

 2. Use a Calendar